dependentsign/dependentsign.github.io/_pages/about.md

 **Huanhuan Ma**, Weizhi Xu, Yifan Wei, Liuji Chen, Liang Wang, Qiang Liu, Shu Wu, Liang Wang

-We introduct a large scale Multi-hop fact checking dataset with textual explanations, which can be used to evaluate the explainability of fact verification models.
+We introduce a large scale Multi-hop fact checking dataset with textual explanations, which can be used to evaluate the explainability of fact verification models.

 </div>
 </div>